Постер к "Patience"

 In movie

-Scene where The scene where the interior of a museum is featured, specifically used to depict indoor elements of the (implied) York Castle Museum.
+Scene where the interior of a museum is featured, specifically used to depict indoor elements of the (implied) York Castle Museum.
 This crucial setting allows characters to delve into historical exhibits and artifacts as part of their investigation, providing a rich visual context for uncovering clues and advancing the plot within a culturally significant environment.

 Real